BrerDawg/ti_lpc/README.md

 UK rom1 file: cd2304.vsm</br>

-Note: some units only had one Rom, these Roms are organised differently and their alphabet (if it was a Speak and Spell), various phrases and tone addresses are unknown, this code will not correctly show these roms.
+Note: Some units only had one Rom, these Roms are organised differently, their alphabet (if it was a Speak and Spell) and various phrases and tone addresses are unknown, this code will not correctly show these roms.
 You will have to explore these roms using various controls provided to help map out addresses of where things are stored.

 (Roms are optional, if you have hex/decimal speech strings you can use them as is without roms).